osrf/gazebo_tutorials/architecture/tutorial.md

 Gazebo uses a distributed architecture with separate libraries for physics simulation, rendering, user interface, communication, and sensor generation.
-Additionally, gazebo provides two executable programs for running simulations, a server (gzserver) for simulating the physics, rendering, and sensors and a client (gzclient) that provides a graphical interface to visualize and interact with the simulation.
+Additionally, gazebo provides two executable programs for running simulations:

+* a server `gzserver` for simulating the physics, rendering, and sensors

+* a client `gzclient` that provides a graphical interface to visualize and interact with the simulation

 The client and server communicate using the gazebo communication library.

 ## Communication Between Processes

-The communication library currently uses the open source Google Protobuf for the message serialization and boost::ASIO for the transport mechanism.
+The communication library currently uses the open source `Google Protobuf` for the message serialization and `boost::ASIO` for the transport mechanism.
 It supports the publish/subscribe communication paradigm.
 For example, a simulated world publishes body pose updates, and sensor generation and GUI will consume these messages to produce output.

-This mechanism allow for introspection of a running simulation, and provide a convenient mechanism to control aspects of Gazebo.
+This mechanism allows for introspection of a running simulation, and provides a convenient mechanism to control aspects of Gazebo.

 ## System